tonyscottpage/site/_posts/2014-10-06-whats-driving.markdown

 * the leader's behaviour will be based less on force, on silos, competition, the metaphors of sport and winning, self-interest, hierarchy, power play, titles or positions.

 * everyone has a different part to play which is not apparent until they ask themselves: how can we build a better organisation?
-Leaders can make it easier or harder for them to step their new contributions.
+Leaders can make it easier or harder for them to step into their new fuller contributions.

-* a leader's primary tassk is to create an open enabling environment in which trust and confidence grows.
-A few simple rules and freedoms can unlock passion, build strength, spread responsibility, bringing innovation and a good form of accountability.
+* a leader's primary task is to create an open enabling environment in which trust and confidence grows.
+A few simple rules and freedoms can unlock passion, build strength, spread responsibility, bringing innovation and mutual accountability.

 How do you get started?
 Perhaps with a series of open discussions across your organisation, to explore "why and how do we want become a better, more open organistion?", and take it from there.